aws-samples/usage-report-for-aws-waf-classic-rules/README.md

 python main.py --bucket-name <S3_BUCKET_NAME> --prefix <S3_PREFIX> --bucket-region <AWS_REGION>

 --bucket-name: The name of the S3 bucket to write the report to (optional).
---prefix: The S3 prefix for the report file (default: waf-classic-report.txt).
+--prefix: The S3 prefix for the report file (default: waf-classic-report.txt, optional).
---bucket-region: The AWS region for the S3 bucket (default: us-east-1).
+--bucket-region: The AWS region for the S3 bucket (default: us-east-1, optional).
 ```

 ### Requirements